How to Respond to Condolence Messages

 Key Points

-• Adapt your response to the context, whether a face-to-face conversation, a written letter, or a digital message.
+• Adapt your response to the context, whether face-to-face, written, or digital

 What is a Condolence message?